Womanizer vs. Satisfyer vs. Lelo Sona: Best Clit Suction Stimulators Ranking

 On *Fit*: How Do You Use a Womanizer / Satisfyer

-Since they are very different from traditional vibes, often people wonder: How do you use a Womanizer toy?
+Since clit suction vibrators are very different from traditional vibrators, often people wonder: How do you use a Womanizer toy?
 How does a Lelo Sona work?
-Well, Womanizer, Satisfyer, and Sona are meant to fit around the clitoris.
-They create a sort of seal.
+Well, Womanizer, Satisfyer, and Sona are meant to fit around the clitoris (its glans or head – which only a small part of the fuller clitoris!).
+Both Womanizer and Satisfyer “suction mouths” create a light seal.
 Quick tips:

-- Lube is essential!
-Much more comfortable with.
+• Lube is essential!
+Much more comfortable with lubricant.
+Pick a safe lubricant, water-based.

 Keep in mind: You do not actually have to get a perfect seal/vacuum to use these toys, especially if your clit is sensitive.
 But it will increase intensity if you do manage a tighter fit.
 You also do not need to have an exposed clitoris; the pulses can still stimulate strongly through the clitoral hood.
 To answer a question I had when I got into air pressure technology testing: Womanizer toys do work effectively for buried clits too.